 Now that you have a size measurement, you can review the various helmet styles.
 Most Troxel helmet styles come in XS and S sizes that will fit young riders.
 You can view the full selection of available styles and review the specific model sizing information to see if the model comes in a size range that would be a good potential fit for your young rider.

-The three most popular all-purpose riding helmets for kids are the Spirit, Legacy and Sport helmet models.
+The three most popular all-purpose riding helmets for kids are the Spirit, Dynasty and Sport 2.0 helmet models.

 Spirit Sizes: XS (6 ¼ - 6 ½), S (6 ½ - 6 ⅞), M (7 – 7 ⅜), L (7 ⅜ – 7 ¾)